nvm-sh/nvm/README.markdown

 ## Usage

-To download, compile, and install the v0.2.5 release of node do this:
+To download, compile, and install the v0.2.5 release of node, do this:

     nvm install v0.2.5